FullStack-HY/FullStack-Hy.github.io/src/content/5/en/part5c.md

 })
 ```

-Now the HTML of the searched element gets printed:
+Now the HTML of the wanted element gets printed:

 ```js
   <li